 Series A in 2021

-Append Medical is focused on developing a next-generation transcatheter Left Atrial Appendage (LAA) closure system, aimed at preventing strokes by mitigating the risk of blood clot leakage to the brain.
-Currently in the pre-clinical in-vivo trial phase, the company's innovative approach involves tissue invagination and closure by suture, rather than traditional implants.
-This method is designed to simplify the treatment of atrial fibrillation while minimizing the presence of foreign materials at the closure site, thereby reducing the risk of device-related thromboembolism.
-The LAA closure market is anticipated to grow significantly, with estimates suggesting it could reach $25 billion in the coming years.
-Append Medical is also a participant in MEDX Xelerator, a medtech incubator supported by various industry leaders.
+Append Medical is a medical technology company focused on developing an innovative transcatheter Left Atrial Appendage (LAA) closure system aimed at preventing strokes by reducing the risk of blood clots traveling to the brain.
+The company’s approach involves a uniquely designed system that eliminates the LAA through tissue invagination and suture closure, providing a simplified alternative to traditional implant-based LAA closures.
+This method is intended to minimize the presence of foreign materials at the closure site, thereby reducing device-related thromboembolism risks.
+Currently in the pre-clinical in-vivo trial phase, Append Medical operates within a market projected to grow significantly, with estimates suggesting the LAA closure market could reach $25 billion in the coming years.
+The company is also affiliated with MEDX Xelerator, a medtech incubator supported by several prominent organizations.

 Lumenis Surgical Division